11650 Lantern Rd Suite 232, Fishers, IN 46038

 -

-Ultimately, the goal of therapy for women is to achieve a new level of healing by attending to your maternal mental health.
-We are here to help you live a life aligned with your values and make space for the messy, mundane, and magical aspects of womanhood and motherhood.
+Ultimately, therapy for women invites a new level of healing and self-trust.
+Our goal is to help you live in alignment with your values and make space for all that womanhood holds—the messy, the mundane, and the magical.

 But Maybe You’re Not Sure if Therapy for Women Is Right for You…

-Rather than seeking counseling for women, what if what I really need is more support from my partner and/or family?
+What if what I really need is more support from my partner or family?

-I’m worried that if I go to women’s therapy and talk about my issues it will make me feel worse.
+I’m worried that talking about my issues will make me feel worse.

-I'm already juggling so much as it is that I doubt I could attend therapy for moms consistently.
+I’m already juggling so much—I doubt I could attend therapy consistently.